-31. VALUE ACCOUNTS Unit Trust is outside the scope of AASB 8 because it does not have debt or equity instruments traded in a public market, or file its financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public market.
-For funds whose units are traded in a public market, the AASB 8 disclosures would be applicable.
+- 31. VALUE ACCOUNTS Unit Trust is outside the scope of AASB 8 because it does not have debt or equity instruments traded in a public market, or file its financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public market.. - 32.
+Funds that have units traded in a public market (e.g. an exchange traded unit class) will need to disclose segment information in line with AASB 8.
+As required under AASB 8, operating segments will need to be reported in a manner consistent with the unit trusts' internal reporting provided to the board of the responsible entity.
+If the board of the responsible entity reviews performance of the single segment against the performance of the Fund's target or benchmark, no further qualitative or quantitative disclosure would be required beyond this explanation.

-32. See Appendix A for detailed commentary on rounding of amounts in financial statements.
+33. See Appendix A for detailed commentary on rounding of amounts in financial statements.
 The commentary covers the requirements of ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191 which permits entities to round off as follows, subject to certain conditions and exceptions: